gmarty/jsSMS/README.md

 # jsSMS

-jsSMS is an emulator for Sega Master System & Game Gear ROMs written in JavaScript and designed to be fast on mobile browsers.
+jsSMS is a dynamic recompiling emulator for Sega Master System & Game Gear ROMs written in JavaScript and designed to be fast on mobile browsers.

 ## Code